 The SEARCH program has drawn on many agencies and on a broad spectrum of Arctic researchers in constructing its program.
-Early efforts for Fiscal Year 2001 have begun using budget requests submitted during calendar year 2000.
-These activities have, of necessity, significant gaps in the program which could not be addressed using established funding levels.
-The Commission expects that subsequent years will lead to a unified approach and that the Office of Management and Budget will consider the SEARCH program in a unified manner recognizing the interdependence of the research programs of each of the agencies.
+The Commission strongly recommends that the

+Office of Management and Budget consider the SEARCH program in a unified manner recognizing the interdependence of the research programs of each of the agencies.
 Similarly, the Congress must consider budget requests for the SEARCH program in the light of the effects of budget decisions for each of the agencies individually on the efforts of the program as a whole.
-While we expect this will be difficult, we believe that an integrated rather than a piecemeal approach is essential for success.
+This will be a difficult task but we have already begun to make progress.
+The Office of Management and Budget is gathering data on SEARCH programs from all Federal Agencies and we will have a unified view of funding for SEARCH in the President's Budget Request for Fiscal Year 2006 to be submitted in February 2005.
+We believe that an integrated rather than a piecemeal approach is essential for success.